paysonism/KRNL-UI/README.md

 2. [Microsoft Docs](https://docs.microsoft.com/en-us/) has also been a huge help as I have been reading about what causes the errors I was having and trying to reverse that without losing a feature on the UI.

-3. Mom and Dad, I want to thank my parents for telling me that I could do it and that I could finish it (a little of "you need the damn money boy now get to work.") and get it off and ready to sell.
+3. Mom and Dad, I want to thank my parents for telling me that I could do it and that I could finish the UI, (a little bit of "you need the damn money boy now get to work.").

 ## Credits

-Payson Holmes (P-Denny Gaming) - UI and Backend
+[[YT]P-DennyGaming#0001](https://discord.com/user/769317112602034177) - UI and Backend

 <p align="right">(<a href="#top">Back To Top</a>)</p>